oracle-livelabs/oml/oml-data-science-agent/define-ai-profile/define-ai-profile.md

 # Create OCI Generative AI Credential and AI Profile for use with Data Science Agent

 ## Introduction

-In this lab, you will create an OCI Generative AI Credential and an AI profile.
-You will define the AI profile for use with Data Science Agent (DSA).
+In this lab, you will configure an Oracle Machine Learning (OML) user in Autonomous AI Database to use generative AI capabilities with Data Science Agent (DSA).

-Autonomous AI Database uses AI profiles to configure access to a large language model (LLM), generate SQL from natural language prompts, run SQL, explain SQL, and support retrieval augmented generation with embedding models and vector indexes.
+This configuration enables the OML user to connect securely to a large language model (LLM) and use AI-assisted database features, such as generating SQL from natural-language prompts, running and explaining SQL, and supporting retrieval-augmented generation with embedding models and vector indexes.

+To enable these capabilities, you will:

+* Create an OCI Generative AI credential that securely stores the authentication information required to access an AI provider and cloud resources.
+* Create an AI profile that defines the model provider, credential, model, and other settings used by Data Science Agent.
-You will also grant the required OML role to the OML user and configure host Access Control List (ACL) access for model providers that require outbound network access.
+* Grant the required OML role so the user can access Oracle Machine Learning features.
+* Configure a host Access Control List (ACL) when the model provider requires outbound network access.

 Estimated Time: X